NAEL2XD/DSGE/README.md

 7. Copy the `dsge.hpp` file.
 8. Go to `examples`, `template` and `source` folder, and paste the file.
 9. Go back 1 folder and double click on `run.bat` file and if everything should be working it should 1. launch output.3dsx by any of the emulators, or 2. it should be in the `build` and `3dsxbackups` folder..

+> [!NOTE]
+> If you noticed the 3DSX file size being large when that hpp is placed, it's because of so many things to implement in a single file (lotta functions), this is normal.